Meet Attorney Bethany Rogers

-Attorney Bethany Rogers specializes in the defense of Operating Under the Influence of Liquor/Drugs (OUI / DUI / DWI) cases but has the knowledge and experience to successfully handle any criminal matter.
+Attorney Bethany Rogers specializes in the defense of Operating Under the Influence of Liquor/Drugs (DUI/DWI/OWI) cases but has the knowledge and experience to successfully handle any criminal matter.
 As a criminal attorney for fifteen years, Attorney Rogers has successfully litigated a wide range of criminal cases including DUI/DWI/OUI, Vehicular Homicide/Manslaughter, Domestic Violence, Restraining Order Violations, Firearms Offenses, Drug Offenses, Sex Crimes, Robbery, Breaking and Entering, Assault, Battery, Crimes with Dangerous Weapons, Larceny, and Juvenile Delinquency offenses.
 Her effective litigation of cases inside the courtroom, coupled with her ability to negotiate cases outside the courtroom, make Attorney Bethany Rogers a skilled advocate for any situation.
 Click here to see a sampling of some of her results.

 During her years as a prosecutor, Attorney Bethany Rogers handled hundreds of criminal cases from investigation through trial in the District and Superior Courts of Massachusetts.
 Attorney Rogers received specialized training from the National College of District Attorneys, Massachusetts District Attorney’s Association, Massachusetts State Police, and the Attorney General’s Office.
 Such training and experience has equipped Attorney Rogers with an in-depth understanding of investigatory techniques and methods used by the government in building and prosecuting their cases as well as a thorough knowledge of criminal law and the courts.
 In short, Attorney Bethany Rogers knows how the other side thinks, which gives her an advantage in the match-up.

 When Attorney Rogers left the District Attorney’s Office, she went to work with former Criminal Defense Attorney and Judge, Daniel W. O’Malley.
 Working side-by-side with Attorney O’Malley for more than four years, Attorney Rogers handled hundreds of criminal cases and advised countless numbers of clients.
 When Attorney Daniel O’Malley left private practice to become a Judge in 2016, Attorney Rogers opened her own law practice in historic Beacon Hill where she is located within walking distance of all three Boston courthouses and the Red, Orange, Blue, and Green MBTA lines.